qiqika/CarND-Traffic-Sign-Classifier-Project_my/README.md

    7)Batches and Epochs. batch depend on the computer calculate capable in some extent. epoch cant be too short, because training accurate is unstable and usually increase trend by number jitter.and there have high probability get local optimization. we need focus on accurate epoch change rules.

-   8)Regularization. i dont use Regularization, but Regularization can helps to avoid overfit i.e. local optimization.
+   8)Regularization.
+Regularization can helps to avoid overfit i.e. local optimization.

    9)Optimization and Loss.
 Optimization and Loss help function find optimization solution, like SGD , adam, etc.

    10)Early Stopping. if find accurate is too small, review the image data whether right or not. if want accurate value become high, try change layers structure to make more image like human face diffrent condition image.

-   11)Weight Initialization. weight value will change learn rate and make start accurate huge change.
+   11)Weight Initialization. weight value will change learn rate and make start accurate huge change. weight size is about details extraction. if size small , cnn will use fewer pixels to train which hold more small feature.

 If a well known architecture was chosen:
 * What architecture was chosen?